-Mera Peak (6,476 metres) is one of the most beautiful trekking peaks, for a reason its exposure, height and route.
+Mera Peak, with a height of 6,476 metres above the sea level, is one of the most beautiful trekking peaks due to its exposure, elevation and route.
 But it is not situated along the classic Everest Trekking Trail.
-It needs a minimum of 12 days from Lukla and back and this period involves more trekking than climbing, well most of the peak in the Himalaya.
+It needs a minimum of 16 days from Lukla and back and this period involves more trekking than climbing, well most of the peak in the Himalaya.